astepe/sds_parser/README.md

 ![alt text](https://github.com/astepe/sds_parser/blob/master/LogoSample_ByTailorBrands.jpg)

-## sds_parser
+## SDSParser
-sds_parser is a browser-based app for extracting chemical data from Safety Data Sheet documents. sds_parser will speed up your data-entry process by eliminating the need to read through Safety Data Sheets to get the data you care about.
+SDSParser is a browser-based app for extracting chemical data from Safety Data Sheet documents.
+SDSParser will speed up your data-entry process by eliminating the need to read through Safety Data Sheets to get the data you care about.

 For a live demo, click here: [SDSParser](http://www.arisstepe.com/projects/submit_sds)